AliSalimkhani/NYC-Taxi-Analysis/README.md

 # NYC Taxi Analysis
-In this project i'm going to do a research about the Taxis in New York City
+For this project, I will research taxis in New York City and try to predict their prices using the gathered data.